 The small business option: third-party POS payment providers

-Third-party payment providers provide merchants with the ability to accept payments (usually online) without requiring a merchant account.
+Third-party payment providers give merchants the ability to accept payments (usually online) without requiring a merchant account.
 In effect, they have their own merchant account, which they use to process payments for end business owners.

 The process is pretty simple.
 Once you’ve registered an account with the POS payment processing platform, a payment page will be installed on your website.
 Payments that go through this page are processed on the server of the payment gateway.
 This means that it’s not the business owner who is responsible for the security of the transaction, but the processing company.